seqizz/loose/README.md

 I wrote this as a reaction to all other xrandr automation tools which requires you to exactly define your setup (e.g. which monitor has which damn fingerprint, what input name it has etc.) and then failing to set up since you plugged a cable on different port.

 Come on dude, I just want to define some non-specific settings.
-It should not be that hard to say something like:
+Something like:

 - If I plug 1 extra monitor, my preference list:
     1. Switch off the laptop's monitor and only use plugged monitor